-As an employer, you're generally required to deposit the employment taxes reported on Forms 941, Employer's QUARTERLY Federal Tax Return (PDF) or Form 944, Employer's ANNUAL Federal Tax Return (PDF).
+As an employer, you're generally required to deposit the employment taxes reported on Forms 941, Employer's QUARTERLY Federal Tax Return or Form 944, Employer's ANNUAL Federal Tax Return .
 Both forms report federal income tax withheld from your employees, along with the employer's and employees' shares of social security and Medicare tax.
 The amount of employment taxes you reported on your Forms 941 or 944 determines which deposit schedule you must use, monthly or semiweekly.
+The terms "monthly schedule depositor" and "semiweekly schedule depositor" don't refer to how often your business pays its employees or even how often you’re required to make deposits.
+The terms identify which set of deposit rules you must follow when an employment tax liability arises.
+The deposit rules are based on the dates when wages are paid (cash basis), not on when tax liabilities are accrued for accounting purposes.
 For the rules on filing requirements, refer to Topic No. 758.

 Liability under $2,500: If you're required to file Form 941 and your employment tax liability for the preceding quarter or current quarter is less than $2,500, you may pay the taxes for the current quarter with your timely filed return instead of making deposits, provided you don't incur a $100,000 next-day deposit obligation during the current quarter.

 Similarly, if you're required to file Form 944 and your employment tax liability for the year is less than $2,500, you may pay the taxes for the year with your timely filed return instead of making deposits.
 If you're required to file Form 944 and your employment tax liability for the fourth quarter is less than $2,500, you may pay your fourth quarter liability with your timely filed return, as long as you've made deposits for the first, second, and third quarters according to the applicable deposit rules.
-Employers below the $2,500 threshold who aren't required to make deposits and instead remit employment taxes with their Forms 941 or Form 944 may choose to deposit the taxes or pay the amount shown as due on the Form 941 or Form 944 as provided by the form instructions.
+Employers below the $2,500 threshold who aren't required to make deposits may choose to deposit the taxes or pay the amount shown as due on the Form 941 or Form 944 when they file that form, as provided by the form instructions.